wistia/wistia-open-docs/_posts/customizing-your-video.md

 The annotation link, when added, will appear in the upper right corner of the video.
 Plus, it can stick around for as long as you'd like.
-You can adjust the time by updating the time stamps, or dragging the waypoint below the video timeline.
+You can adjust the time by updating the time stamps or dragging the waypoint below the video timeline.
-To make your annotation links longer or shorter adjust the length bar by clicking and dragging.
+To make your annotation links longer or shorter, adjust the length bar by clicking and dragging.

 {% post_image hashed_id: 'bd5e724bda5b6cbfcadf7390dd0206951ae337b9', class: 'center' %}